SNEHAKOTTA08/SNEHAKOTTA08/README.md

-### Hey there 👋, My name is Sneha Kotta and I’m currently pursuing bachelor of technology in computer Science and Engineering domain at CMR TECHNICAL CAMPUS
+### Hey there 👋, My name is Sneha Kotta.

-  I'm interested in ui/ux designing and web development as well.
+I’m currently pursuing bachelor of technology in computer Science and Engineering domain at CMR TECHNICAL CAMPUS I'm interested in ui/ux designing and web development as well.

 <!--